Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Nutritionist Amy Beney of My Nutrition Insights shares that when we eat also has an impact on weight.

 If a person does not eat on a regular basis (e.g. 3 meals a day with or without snacks) or ignores hunger cues, he may overcompensate by overeating when there is food available.
+This can lead to unintended weight gain.

 Will Intermittent Fasting Hasten Fat Burning?

-Yes, intermittent fasting will hasten fat burning, especially if you extend the time and introduce fasted training.
+Yes, intermittent fasting will hasten fat burning, especially if you extend the time and introduce fasted-training.

-Once the system has used up all the easily accessible glucose and glycogen stores, it has to get energy from the body fat [4].
+Terrence Sanvictores, Jarett Casale, and Martin R. Huecker explained what happens: once the system has used up all the easily accessible glucose and glycogen stores, it has to get energy from the body fat [4].

+Ultimately, when you can keep up that process on a regular basis, you’ll speed up your weight loss.
 And the more stable you can keep your glucose levels through a low-carb diet, the more effective your diet will become.

 “Insulin levels drop when a person is not consuming food.
 During a period of fasting, decreasing insulin levels cause cells to release stored glucose as energy.
 Repeating this process regularly, as with intermittent fasting, leads to weight loss.”